I am currently a Neubauer Family Assistant Professor of Sociology at the University of Chicago.

-I am interested in how social contexts (such as levels of diversity or inequality in a population) can shape intergroup dynamics in networks, how social networks and population structure can shape our behaviors and decisions, and how networks can generate inequality.
-Broadly speaking, I analyze intergroup dynamics, inequality, and influence in networks within three substantive areas: immigrant integration, policing, and public health.
-In the process, I use data from a range of contexts such as adolescent friendships in classrooms, officer networks in police departments, as well as quasi-experimental settings using computational models.
-My research also leverages a wide range of quantitative methods, such as agent-based simulations, marginal structural models, and statistical network models.
+My research investigates how social contexts (such as levels of diversity or inequality in a population) can shape intergroup dynamics in social networks, how social networks and social contexts are linked to our behaviors and decisions, and how such networks can generate inequality.
+Throughout, my projects analyze intergroup dynamics, inequality, and social influence in networks within the areas of immigrant integration, policing, and public health.